OpenSynergic/leconfe/README.md

 # Leconfe - Conference Management System

-Leconfe is an open-source conference management system that allows users to manage conferences, papers, and reviews.
+Leconfe is an open-source conference management system that allows users to manage conferences, papers, reviews, including publishing the issue.
+This project is created to make the conference management seamless including the management of the participant, venue, registration, payment, and the crucial aspect of the conference event.

 [Leconfe](https://openjournaltheme.com) is a [Open Journal Theme](https://openjournalteam.com) product.